typst/packages/packages/preview/modern-unito-thesis/0.1.0/template/main.typ

   // BibTeX file, pass a .bib file instead (e.g. "works.bib")
   bibliography: bibliography("works.yml"),

-  // See the `acknowledgements` and `abstract` variables above
+  // See the `acknowledgments` and `abstract` variables above
-  acknoledgments: acknowledgements,
+  acknowledgments: acknowledgments,
   abstract: abstract,

   // Add as many keywords as you need, or remove the entry if none